katembartz/SAFE/README.md

 Due to ventricle enlargement that accompanies age and other diseases, the six regions that encompass the ventricles—3rd ventricle, 4th ventricle, right and left lateral ventricle, and right and left inferior lateral ventricle—were excluded from the SAFE method.
 The remaining 126 brain regions for SLANT and 92 brain regions for SynthSeg informed the statistical measures stored in the MDD and factored in to the SAFE output decision.

-**To run SAFE**
+### To run SAFE:

 Clone and install this repository.
-Then, run the following command in the project directory.
+Then, run the following command within the project directory.

 ```
 safe \